Is There a Right Way to Wear Your Wedding and Engagement Rings?

 Wedding Ring First, Engagement Ring on Top

-Perhaps the most common way to wear them, this tradition stems all the way back to an idea from the Ancient Egyptians, who believed we had a vein leading directly from the left ring finger to the heart.
-By wearing your wedding ring on the inside you guarantee it’s as close to your heart as possible.
-If you go this route, remove your engagement ring before the ceremony so you don’t have to deal with potentially losing it or awkwardly fumbling with it at the altar.
+Some people like to stack their wedding band and engagement ring on the same finger.
+In this case, you wear your wedding ring first, followed by your engagement ring.
+So how do you wear your engagement ring and wedding band at your wedding?
+If you go this route, remove your engagement ring before the ceremony so that you don't have to deal with potentially losing it or awkwardly fumbling with it at the altar.
 Wear it on your right hand or keep it in a very safe place.
-Once you’ve said “I do,” you can slip your sparkler back on for the reception or wait a little bit to admire your new band on its own.
+Once you've said "I do," you can slip your sparkler back on for the reception or wait a little bit to admire your new band on its own.

 Engagement Ring First, Wedding Ring on Top